davidosterberg/shadowtime/README.md

 ## Usage

-The library is called shadow.py the GUI is started by issuing
+The library is called shadowtime.py.
+There are a few examples in the examples directory.
+To execute these you go

+cd ./examples
-    python2 shadow_gui.py
+env PYTHONPATH=.. python2 sundial.py

-## Modeling assumptions
+## Modeling assumptions for the shadow flicker example

 1. The wind turbine is modeled as a solid cylinder.
 2. Earth is assumed to move in a circular orbit around the sun.